AdaCore/learn/content/courses/advanced-ada/chapters/types.rst

          with Default_Component_Value => -1;

     end Defaults;

-To assign a default value for a type declaration |mdash| such as an enumeration and a new integer |mdash|, we use the :ada:`Default_Value` aspect.
-For record types, we assign values to the individual record components.
-For array types, we use the :ada:`Default_Component_Value` aspect.
-Note that we cannot specify a default value for a subtype |mdash| as indicated in the example above.

 In the example below, we declare variables of the types from the :ada:`Defaults` package: